August 18 2023

 The Flip Side: The Deceived End Customer and the Unimproved Business.

 The temptation to impress the end customer with perfect scores is understandable.
 However, often, website owners or stakeholders are not fully aware of the technical nature and nuances of web metrics.
-Presenting a high LABS score without consistently passing the Core Web Vitals in the last 28 days it could satisfy the customer in the short term, but it will not bring benefits in the long term, especially when visitors start experiencing real navigation problems on the site.
+Present a high LABS score without consistently passing the Core Web Vitals in the last 28 days may satisfy the customer in the short term, but will not bring long-term benefits, especially when visitors start to experience real problems navigating the site.

 The Heart of the Matter: Real User Experience